An Insider's Perspective on Interviews So You Can Feel Less Terrified and More Excited

 Here I am talking about sports again, way outside my field of expertise.

-The research on visualization is really interesting.
-Rather than just visualizing the outcome (the win), you need to visualize the process it'll take to get you to the win.
+The research here is interesting.
+Rather than visualizing the outcome or the win, you need to visualize the process it'll take to get you there.

-Visualize writing out your stories, visualize practicing your answers, visualize meeting the interviewer in the lobby, visualize sitting at the table waiting awkwardly for the panel to arrive, visualize interacting with them.
+Visualize writing out your stories, practicing your answers, meeting the interviewer in the lobby, sitting at the table awkwardly waiting for the panel to arrive, interacting with them and answering the questions with ease.
 You get the point.
-You need to imagine all the steps it'll take for you to feel like you gave it your best shot.
+Imagine all the steps it'll take for you to feel like you gave it your best shot.

-This helps your brain prepare so that it doesn't go into panic mode when these events happen.
-It's teasing your brain to believe these things have already occurred, thereby diminishing fear.
+This process helps your brain prepare so that it doesn't panic when these events happen.
+It's teasing your mind to believe these things have already occurred, thereby diminishing fear.

-So with that all said- go forth and converse.
-Be prepared, practice and remember, it's just a conversation.
+So with that, go forth and converse.
+Be prepared, practice and remember; it's just a conversation.

 Navigating your career with confidence and courage requires getting clear on your destination.
 The first step to do this is with one of my favourite navigational tools.
-When you sign up to my email list, I'll send you the Start With The End In Mind Worksheet to help to envision what you really want to accomplish.
-Sign up at the bottom of this page.
+When you sign up for my email list, I'll send you the Start With The End In Mind Worksheet to help you envision what you want to accomplish in work and life.
+Sign up on this page.